tml-tuebingen/nshap/docs/usage/installation.rst

 Installation
 ============

-To install the package run
+To install the package via pip run

-pip install nshap
+:code:`pip install nshap`

+then you can use

+:code:`import nshap`

+to import the package.